Back To Search Results

 Introduction

-According to Jun Du et al, over 70% of individuals experience a traumatic event at least once in their lifetime, with approximately 10% developing posttraumatic stress disorder (PTSD) following the traumatic event.[1][2]
-Worldwide, the lifetime occurrence of PTSD is 1.3% to 12.2%, with prevalence in a 12-month period varying from 0.2% to 3.8%.[1][2]
+Recognizing the diverse manifestations of trauma and its impact on individuals' lives is crucial for clinicians.
+Trauma-informed therapy addresses the aftermath of trauma by prioritizing an understanding of the root causes of distress and creating a safe, supportive environment that fosters healing and resilience.
+Over 70% of individuals experience a traumatic event at least once in their lifetime, with approximately 10% developing posttraumatic stress disorder (PTSD) as a result.[1][2][3]
+Worldwide, the lifetime occurrence of PTSD ranges from 1.3% to 12.2%, with 12-month prevalence varying from 0.2% to 3.8%.[1][2][3]

 • Safety